 The Hermitage, Dunkeld.

-I hope that these pictures show what a beautiful and unique area this is, and give some indication of how much there is to see at these three National Trust for Scotland sites.
+I hope that these pictures show what a beautiful and unique area this is, and give some indication of how much there is to see at these three sites.

-Many thanks to the NTS Rangers, the Thistle Camp leader and co-leaders, and my fellow volunteers for an endlessly fun, fascinating and informative week.
+Many thanks to the NTS Rangers, the camp leader and co-leaders, and the other volunteers, for a fascinating and informative week.
 I paid the listed price towards my upkeep on this camp.
 A video of some of the highlights of this trip is available on YouTube.